Black bear provides excitement for motorists and others near Forbes Crossing in Foxboro

 Last month, a black bear was sighted near the Jackson School on Route 106 in Plainville and in nearby Foxboro.
 A bear was also spotted at the end of April in East Mansfield.

-Police and wildlife experts warn people to not engage with the bears, which are generally not aggressive towards humans.
+Police and wildlife experts warn people to not engage with the bears, which are generally not aggressive toward humans.

 They recommend taking down bird feeders and securing trash barrels.